broscr/security-utils/README.md

 - **Debuggable Detection:** This feature allows you to detect whether the application is debuggable or not.
 If the application is debuggable, it can take appropriate actions to prevent malicious activities.

+- **ADB(Android Debug Bridge) Detection:** This feature checks whether ADB is enabled on the device.
+ADB allows developers to communicate with their Android devices for debugging and other purposes.
+Enabling ADB on a device that isn't in your control can pose security risks, hence this detection.

+- **Developer Options Detection:** This feature detects whether Developer Options are enabled on the device.
+Developer Options provide settings for debugging and application development, and having them enabled on a device that is not meant for development can pose security risks.

+- **Screen Capture Detection:** This feature checks whether screen capture is enabled on the device.
+Disabling screen capture can prevent sensitive information from being captured and potentially misused.

 ### Why should I use this library?

 There are several reasons why you might consider using Security Utils: